EdDataScienceEES/tutorial-sroles1/tutorial.md

 ```
 Output:
 ![newplot (2)](https://user-images.githubusercontent.com/91271151/145387122-654df405-a76c-47d8-bfa0-0d3d48d02660.png)
-Example of how each level can be filtered
+Example of how each level can be filtered:
 ![newplot](https://user-images.githubusercontent.com/91271151/145386946-0f712f81-6a5f-4ed1-8292-518f08dcc056.png)
-Example of how mutiple conditions can be set to isolate data
+Example of how mutiple conditions can be set to isolate data:
 ![newplot (1)](https://user-images.githubusercontent.com/91271151/145387128-ee7eeae5-27ec-4b17-99e6-b4fad5cd0091.png)

-# Facetting
+<a name="mixedvar"></a>
-Facetting creates mutiple plots based on a catagorical variable.
+# Faceted plots: A Mixture of catagorical and continuous

-First clear the R environment.
-Then load in the libraries, the car thefts data frame and explore it's columns and their levels.
+Facet plots are figures made up of mutiple subpplots based on a catagorical variable.
+This creates a panel-like plot with each subplot displaying the same variables but with diferent groupings.
+Facet plots are also useful for dealing with catagorical variables with a large number of levels.
+This is done by grouping these levels and facetting by these groups.

 ```
 # clear environment
 rm(list=ls())